 I use the word ‘child’ a lot.
 The age group I have in mind is young children and adolescents.
-My own daughter was 10 when anorexia hit her.
-She is now 15, and what I write is just as applicable.
-The particular type of family-based treatment at the heart of this book is backed up by good research evidence gleaned through work with under-18s.
-But I know of parents who have successfully used the same approach with their adult child.
+My own daughter was 10 when anorexia hit her, then she needed some support again age 15 to 18.
+The type of family-based treatment at the heart of this book is backed up by good evidence from research on 12 to 18-year olds.
+I know of parents who have successfully used the same approach with their adult child.
 The communication resources I offer are not age-specific, so I believe that even if your child is an adult, you will find help in this book.

 I’m referring to you as ‘parents’, but I’d like to include all carers in this.
 Sometimes the main carer is a boyfriend or a sister, not much older than the sufferer.
 I’ve also borne in mind that my readers may be single parents, or may not be a united couple.

-I also would like you to feel included whether you’re male or female, and the same goes for your child.
-I use both ‘he’ and ‘she’, and no I haven’t checked that it’s 50/50.
+I also would like you to feel included whatever your gender, and the same goes for your child.
+I hope you will be comfortable with my varied use of ‘he’, ‘she’ and ‘they’.

 I hope this book will be helpful to clinicians, too, and that it will complement your work with families.
-Whether or not what I offer is in line with your methods, you will at least get an honest insight into quite a few parents’ needs, perhaps more than you do in your consulting room.
+At the very least you will get an honest insight into quite a few parents’ needs, perhaps more than you do in your consulting room.

 As for the emotional resources I offer, they’re valid for you, me and everyone.
 The principles of communication, self-compassion, mindfulness and resilience are based on age-old wisdom, they have been adapted and tested in modern therapies, and they apply to all human beings of all ages.